Now Reading

-From True Grit (2010) to No Country for Old Men (2007), these are the best Coen Brothers’ movies ranked.
+From O Brother, Where Art Thou?
+(2000) to No Country for Old Men (2007), these are the best Coen Brothers’ movies ranked.

-The Coen Brothers – Joel and Ethan Coen – have made movies across genres.
+The Coen Brothers – Joel Coen and Ethan Coen – have made films across genres.
 From comedies, Westerns, thrillers, and inexplicable mysteries, they’ve subverted genre trappings and incorporated into stories their unique worldview.
-Coen Brothers’ works often exhibit their love for Greek tragedy, hard-boiled novels, and existentialism.
+Coen Brothers’ filmography often exhibit their love for Greek tragedy, hard-boiled novels, and existentialism.
 The brothers’ profound investigation of the human condition reaches its zenith in works like No Country for Old Men, The Big Lebowski, and Fargo.

 Born to university professors, the brothers’ early interest in filmmaking was nurtured by a Super-8 camera.
 While Joel Coen graduated from New York University Film School, Ethan studied philosophy.
 Joel has worked as an assistant editor in a few low-budget films before joining his brother to write scripts and embark on independent projects.
 The 1984 neo-noir Blood Simple which they co-wrote, co-directed, and financed became a great critical success.

-Over the years, Coen Brothers have made 18 idiosyncratic works (not including the Joel Coen solo directorial effort The Tragedy of MacBeth), and had complete creative control over their projects.
+Over the years, Joel Coen and Ethan Coen have made 18 idiosyncratic works (not including the Joel Coen solo directorial effort The Tragedy of MacBeth), with complete creative control over their projects.
 Their films have gained great success in almost all the European festival circuits.
-Furthermore, they’ve each won four Academy Awards among the fourteen nominations.
+Furthermore, they’ve each won four Academy Awards among the 14 nominations.

-Of course, choosing the best out of such a singular and captivating body of work is a hard task.
-Yet here’s our attempt to name the exceptional filmmakers’ best entries.
+Of course, choosing the best from a singular and captivating body of work is a hard task.
+Yet here’s my attempt to count down the best Coen Brothers movies, for whatever it’s worth!

 Best Coen Brothers’ Movies, Ranked